irving-qin/model-quantization/doc/detectron2.md

 ## Training and Testing

   Training and testing methods follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) ).
-To obtain the quantization version of the given models, please modify corresponding configuration files by setting quantization related options.

-  Example configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config`.
-In `detectron2` and `aim-uofa/AdelaiDet` projects, most of the options are managed by the `yaml` config file.
-Thus, the `detectron2/config/default.py` is modified to add the quantization related options.
-They have the same meaning with the ones in the classification task.
-Refer option introduction in [classification.md](./classification.md#Training-script-options)
+  To obtain the quantization version of the given models, please modify corresponding configuration files by setting quantization related options introduced in the quantization versions of projects.
+Example of the configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config`, respectively.
+To learn how the newly introduced options impact the quantization procedure, refer option introduction in [classification.md](./classification.md#Training-script-options) for more detail explanation.
+We also give an advised flow for the model quanzation, see below [guide](./etectron2.md#Special-guide-for-quantization) and [examples](./detectron2.md#Examples) for demonstration.

-  If you want to test the low-bit quantization model only, just download the pretrained model and run the test.
-If training is required, see below [examples](./detectron2.md#Examples) for demonstration.

 ## Special guide for quantization